The world’s first EDA sensor in a watch

 Is your body showing the “fight or flight” response?
 Your heart rate data and electrodermal activity (Sense only) can let you know.
 A higher number means you’ve shown fewer of these signs the last few days.

 Too little physical activity can raise your stress hormone levels, but too much activity can lead to fatigue and bodily stress.
 A higher number means you’re getting the right balance of activity for you.

 Good sleep makes it easier for your body to deal with stress.
 A higher sleep patterns score means you’re well-equipped to handle stress based on your recent sleep patterns.

 Keep track of how you’re feeling from Very Calm to Very Stressed to gain awareness of your emotional well-being and how it changes.
-Together, your reflections and Stress Management Scores on Sense give you a holistic picture of how well you’re handling stress.
+Together, your reflections and Stress Management Scores give you a holistic picture of how well you’re handling stress.